Martyn0324/Hakisa/README.md

 I'm not really in the field of programming as I do this for fun, but after reading papers about the state-of-the-art models in NLP, reading the RainbowDQN code and the Waveglow paper, I'm pretty sure that Attention Layers might be a technique so essential for newer models as the Conv2D layers became a few years ago.

-Considering this, it might be interesting to test Attention Layers to Hakisa, mainly the MultiHead Attention used in Transformer.
+Considering this, it might be interesting to test Attention Layers in Hakisa, mainly the MultiHead Attention used in Transformer.
 We can adapt its architecture in order to make it less computationally expensive(though might be less efficient) and make it assign weights to each pixel in an input frame, remarking the most relevant ones, in a process that is similar to what is done by Conv2Ds and MaxPooling in VGG19.

 If everything goes alright, it might be possible to reduce a bit the amount of layers in our models, and maybe even make them more easy to handle with a personal computer without losing so much accuracy.